So, it’s time to buy , sheets, towels and other linens for your vacation rental or Airbnb property.

 - Less wrinkling, which is ideal for vacation rental owners laundering on-site.

-- More durable and longer-lasting than cotton.
+- More durable and longer-lasting than cotton or bamboo.

 2. Budget comes first.